sawyersieja/sawyersieja/README.md

 Right now, I prefer HTML, CSS/Tailwind, JavaScript, React, Next.js, Node.js, SQL, Python, C++, and Java.

-As a full-stack developer,I'm familiar with most other languages, libraries, frameworks, and tools.
+As a full-stack developer, I'm familiar with most other languages, libraries, frameworks, and tools.
 If I don't know something I can learn it pretty quickly.

 I've been leaning towards vanilla stuff lately for nostalgia purposes and to avoid dependency hell and all of the security vulnerabilities that come with it.